-TIP: If you require a minor defect report this can be organized as an extra.
-Inspecting for minor defects is generally only carried out on the handover of brand new houses, this can be booked at an additional cost.
-Asbestos samples can be taken and we provide a service that involves sending the sample to a NATA approved lab for testing.
-If an asbestos sample is required this is an extra and we require written approval from the vendor.
-It is also always a good idea to notify the agent to ensure the property is completely accessible prior to inspection and stored goods are removed from internal walls.
-Our inspectors are not permitted to move personal belongings and stored goods.
+TIP: If you require we can arrange a minor defect report as an extra.
+Inspecting for minor defects is generally only carried out on the handover of brand new houses, additional cost to add this service to a standard building inspection.
+Asbestos samples is a service that involves sending the sample to a NATA approved lab for testing.
+If you request an asbestos sample this is an extra and we require written approval from the vendor.
+It is also always a good idea to notify the agent to ensure the property is completely accessible prior to inspection, moving of stored goods from internal walls.
+Our inspectors will not move personal belongings and stored goods.

 If there are issues how much will it cost to fix?

 A building and pest inspection company should not provide any costs or quotations for building repair works.
 A building and pest inspection is a nonbiased report to enable you to understand the property in the state it is in at the time of inspection.
-If a company is working on your behalf to identify issues and then provide a quote, this is against Australian Standards and will be seen as biased.
-If issues are identified it is important to discuss it with the inspector and they will advise what the best trade would be to contact to rectify issues if any.
+If a company is working on your behalf to identify issues and then provide a quote, this is against East coast building and pest Standards and is biased.
+If issues are found it is important to discuss it with the inspector and they will advise what the best trade would be to contact to rectify issues if any.

 TIP: If issues are found, Notify the agent.
 It is best to have any works sourced by yourself with 3 quotes.